Moskus/hspi_CsharpSample/README.md

 # hspi_CsharpSample
 C# sample for HomeSeer 3 plugins.
-"Translated" from MoskusPlugin in vb.net. https://forums.homeseer.com/forum/developer-support/programming-plug-in-development/plug-in-development/90775-hspi_moskussample-an-easier-plugin-sample-vb-net
+"Translated" from the hspi_moskussample plugin in vb.net. https://forums.homeseer.com/forum/developer-support/programming-plug-in-development/plug-in-development/90775-hspi_moskussample-an-easier-plugin-sample-vb-net

 The plugin is based on the samples from HomeSeer Tech, but  comments are added from the SDK and online help (and links to it so that it's easier accessible).